jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/auditLog/auditLog.rst

 Manage audit log
 ================

-1. When you open the audit log, you will see all the events that occurred within the account on the current day for the current user.
+1. When you open the audit log, you will see all the events that occurred within the account on the current day for all users who has access to the account.

 .. image:: pic_auditLog/auditLogViewDefault.png
    :width: 600